harness/developer-hub/docs/internal-developer-portal/get-started/enabling-module.md

 Once Harness IDP is enabled in your account, an account administrator can onboard your services and configure the required plugins.

-If the module is enabled and you are an account administrator, go to [Setting up IDP](./setup-git-integration.md).
+If the module is enabled, and you are an account administrator, go to [Setting up IDP](./setup-git-integration.md).